v-rgrace/Viva/Viva/goals/intro-to-ms-viva-goals.md

 ## Other product features in Viva Goals

-The following resources detail features of Viva Goals beyond the basics of OKRs and administratrative tools.
+The following resources detail features of Viva Goals beyond the basics of OKRs and administrative tools.

 |What do you want to do?  |Go to...  |
 |---------|---------|